NoisePrints: Distortion-Free Watermarks for Authorship in Private Diffusion Models: Method

 where $\mathrm{id}$ is the identity transformation.
 We refer to the first inequality as self check and the second as cross check.
 If one claimant satisfies both inequalities, that claimant is recognized as the rightful owner; if both or neither do, the dispute remains unresolved.
 The protocol is outlined in \Cref{alg:dispute}.

-The dispute protocol resolves geometric removal attempts.
-If an adversary applies a transformation $g$ to suppress the correlation of $(x,s)$, the rightful owner can recover alignment by submitting $(x,s,g)$ and pass both checks, while the adversary cannot provide a valid seed for the untransformed image.
-The protocol also resolves injection-only attempts.
+The protocol resolves injection-only attempts.
 Suppose an adversary produces $\tilde x$ and a fake seed $s'$ such that $(\tilde x, s')$ passes the verification test, while the true NoisePrint from the rightful seed $s$ remains detectable.
 In the dispute, the rightful owner submits $(x, s, \mathrm{id})$ and passes both the self and cross checks.
 The injector, however, fails the cross check on $x$ with $s'$, since $s'$ is independent of $x$ under the null used to calibrate the threshold.
 Hence, injection without removal cannot overturn ownership, and any successful injector must also remove the true NoisePrint.

+The dispute protocol also resolves geometric removal attempts.
+If an adversary applies some transformation $g$ to suppress the correlation of $(x,s)$, the rightful owner can recover alignment by submitting $(x,s,I(g))$, with $I(g) \in \mathcal{G}$ being the inverse transformation that would align the two.
+In doing so they would pass both checks, while the adversary cannot provide a valid seed for any geometric transformation $g \in \mathcal{G}$ of the original image.
+Note that it is not necessary for the inverse transformation $I(g)$ to fully recover the original image when applied on the transformed image, as long as the respective latents are re-aligned.
+See for example the set of transformations in ~\Cref{app:geom_attack}.